-The Department has an establishment of about 9,500 uniformed personnel and about 720 civilian members.
-It is divided into three operational Fire Commands, a Fire Safety Command, a Licensing and Certification Command, an Ambulance Command, a Corporate Strategy Command, an Operational Support and Professional Development Command and an Administration Branch.
-Commanding this more than 10,000-strong Service is the Director of Fire Services who is assisted by a Deputy Director (Operations) and a Deputy Director (Public Safety and Corporate Strategy).
+The Department has an establishment of about 10,740 uniformed personnel and about 760 civilian members.
+It is divided into four operational Fire Commands, a Fire Safety Command, a Licensing and Certification Command, an Ambulance Command, a Corporate Strategy Command, an Operational Support and Professional Development Command and an Administration Branch.
+Commanding this more than 11,500-strong Service is the Director of Fire Services who is assisted by a Deputy Director (Operations) and a Deputy Director (Public Safety and Corporate Strategy).

-Each of the three operational Fire Commands - Hong Kong (H), Kowloon (K) and the New Territories (NT) - is headed by an Assistant Director of Chief Fire Officer rank.
-H Command and K Command are each organized into four geographical divisions, each containing four to seven fire stations.
-NT Command is organized into five geographical divisions.
+Each of the operational Fire Commands - Hong Kong Island (H), Kowloon (K), New Territories North (NTN) and the New Territories South (NTS) - is headed by an Assistant Director of Chief Fire Officer rank.
+Each command is organized into three to six geographical divisions, each containing four to eight fire stations.

-The Fire Safety Command (FS), commanded by an Assistant Director of Chief Fire Officer rank, comprises nine functional divisions/units – Community Emergency Preparedness Division, Building Improvement Division 1, Building Improvement Division 2, Building Improvement Division 3, Airport Expansion Project Division, Railway Development Strategy Division, New Projects Division, Support Division and Loan Scheme Supporting Team.
+The Fire Safety Command (FS), commanded by an Assistant Director of Chief Fire Officer rank, comprises nine functional divisions/units - Building Improvement Division 1, Building Improvement Division 2, Building Improvement Division 3, Airport Expansion Project Division, Railway Development Strategy Division, New Projects Division, Support Division, Building Improvement Strategy Office and Loan Scheme Supporting Team.

-The Licensing & Certification Command (LC), led by an Assistant Director of Chief Fire Officer rank, comprising eight functional divisions/units - Policy Division, Dangerous Goods Division, Hong Kong and Kowloon West Regional Office, New Territories and Kowloon East Regional Office, Fire Service Installations Task Force, Fire Service Installations Division, Ventilation Division and Licensing Authority Division.
+The Licensing and Certification Command (LC), led by an Assistant Director of Chief Fire Officer rank, comprises nine functional divisions/units - Policy Division, Dangerous Goods Control Division, Dangerous Goods Legislation Division, Dangerous Goods Enforcement Division, Licensing Division, Fire Service Installations Task Force, Fire Service Installations Division, Ventilation Division and Licensing Authority Division.